lhr0909/data-storage-test/README.md

 # Benchmark between Data Storages

-This is a benchmark repository for various data storages we plan to use to store Treelab table data.
+This is a benchmark repository for various data storages to store table data.

 ## Hardware Spec